eliasedwin7/Python-Refresher/Patterns_solution/3_Topological sort.md

+# 3. Topological Sort
-Perfect!
-Let's dive into **3.
-Topological Sort** — this one is fun and feels like organizing your chores or building LEGO in the correct order. 😄
+this one is fun and feels like organizing your chores or building LEGO in the correct order. 😄

 ---